aitzazanwar/portfolio/README.md

 The body part of the page is the main part suppose to show my first application.
 Also the "divs" contain the "HTML" and "CSS" definition.
 ## footer
-A footer with some cosiderable height and bright colr is added at the bottom of the page and socail media and other links shall be added.
+A footer with some cosiderable height and bright color is added at the bottom of the page and social media and other links shall be added.